Alcohol Detox

 Medications Used to Assist Alcohol Detoxification

 Alcohol detox, as you’ll now be aware can be intimidating and to stop drinking, it is simply something that must be done.
-But, we are here to put your mind at ease and to show you why you have the capability to overcome withdrawal symptoms of alcohol and live a sober life.
+But, we are here to put your mind at ease and to show you why you have the capability to overcome the withdrawal symptoms of alcohol and live a sober life.

 We help you do this by administering prescription medication during your alcohol detox to ease withdrawal symptoms and help you through the most significant stage of addiction treatment.
-These will help suppress the overwhelming alcohol cravings and puts severe reactions at bay as much as possible.
+These will help suppress the overwhelming alcohol cravings and put severe reactions at bay as much as possible.

 Some medications include, but aren’t limited to: